avpat/proxyWeatherApi/README.md

 <a id="your-comments"></a>
 ### Your comments (optional)

+* It took approximately 10 hours
+* I've used single resposibility and thin client approach
+* Ideally, I would use Apiresources but due to framework error and time limits I had to remove it

 * The test was fun to work on.
 Thanks for the opportunity
-* It took approximately 10 hours
-*
-* Ideally, I would use Apiresources but due to fraamework error and time limits I haad to remove it